What Is Early Case Assessment?

 Determine Cost Expectations and Proportionality

 Since Digital WarRoom hosted subscriptions are charged per GB, the quantity and size of documents will be the best indicators of your hosted discovery costs.
 There will be opportunities in speaking with your client and custodians to get an initial read on data volume.
-Common questions that you should be considering may be; Are there a couple email boxes that could be relevant?
+Common questions that you should be considering may be: Are there a couple email boxes that could be relevant?
 Do we have the time or budget to review an entire department worth of corporate emails with twelve desktops?
 You will need to make a ballpark estimate.
-Although these estimates may be marginally useful to start preparing for litigation, you should not go into your 26 (f) conference without understanding the hard numbers.
+Although these estimates may only be marginally useful to start preparing for litigation, you should not go into your 26 (f) conference without understanding the hard numbers.
 For example: the client may not know that their one email box holds 100,000 emails that were never deleted over 20 years.

 Determine Scope and Relevancy

 Scope and relevancy of discovery will be the topic of discussion in your 26(f) conference.
 This discussion is crucial to your eDiscovery efforts as well as managing client fee expectations.
 In order to prepare for this argument, you will need to know your data.
 Rule number one of the FRCP states that eDiscovery should come to a just, speedy and inexpensive resolution.
 In short, eDiscovery should not be weaponized by piling documents onto your opponent, nor should you be subject to weapons of costly eDiscovery.
 If you are knowledgeable about the collected data, you will be well equipped to defensibly negotiate scope – thereby significantly reducing the attorney review hours, data hosting costs and quantity of reviewable ESI.